ItsJonQ/kreate/README.md

 });
 ```

-Learn more about these methods by checking out [http://itsjonq.github.io/kreate/#kreating-101](Kreating 101).
+Learn more about these methods by checking out [Kreating 101](http://itsjonq.github.io/kreate/#kreating-101).

 ## Options